howallworks/theoryofeverything/docs/index.en.md

 And now the main thing.
 Let's assume that gravity is not a field created by mass (not a deformation of space-time from [[GTR.en|GTR]]), but elementary particles constantly emitted by objects that having mass ([[Quantum graviton.en|gravitons]]).
 In the case of merging black holes (detected by LIGO), there was a sharp change in the magnitude of gravitational radiation.
 In fact, a significant part of the gravitons, that make up these black holes, were emitted in a very short period of time (~0.2 seconds).

 What we have.
-Two black holes merging emitted a huge amount of [[Quantum graviton.en|gravitons]], which we recorded thanks to [[LIGO.en|LIGO]].
+Two black holes merging emitted a huge amount of [[Quantum graviton.en|gravitons]] in a short period of time, which we recorded thanks to [[LIGO.en|LIGO]].
 We also realized that the speed of propagation of gravitons is equal to the speed of light.

 Then how does operate [[SMBH.en|SMBH]] with [[Relativistic jet.en|relativistic jets]]([[Blazar.en|Blazar]])?
 The whole point is that gravitons, like photons, can be emitted unevenly.
 SMBH with relativistic jets (Blazar) emits gravitons unevenly.
 The maximum of graviton radiation is in the plane of the galaxy, and the minimum is perpendicular to it.
 It turns out that the radiation in the minimum is so small that part of the matter from the SMBH flies out and forms jets (relativistic jets) of the blazar.